scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 ## What is TASTY?

 Tasty is the high-level interchange format for Scala 3.
-It is based on __t__yped __a__bstract __s__yntax __t__rees.
+It is based on <u>t</u>yped <u>a</u>bstract <u>s</u>yntax <u>t</u>rees.
 These trees contain in a sense all the information present in a Scala program.
 They represent the syntactic structure of programs in every detail and also contain the complete information about types and positions.
 The Tasty "snapshot" of a code file is taken after type checking (so that all types are present and all implicits are elaborated) but before any transformations (so that no information is lost or changed).
 The file representation of these trees is heavily optimized for compactness, which means that we can generate full Tasty trees on every compiler run and rely on nothing else for supporting separate compilation.

 The information present in TASTY trees can be used for many purposes.